yaboygmoney/HackTheBoxWriteups/Magnet22.md

 ## Magnet Windows Forensics CTF 2022
 ##### Work in progress

 In this CTF, I'll be running Autopsy because I'm doing this a year after the event and I didn't get AXIOM.
+Pretty soon I'll be doing a full breakdown of the attack rather than just answering the CTF questions.

 Source file: https://storage.googleapis.com/mvs-2022/HP-Final.zip
 MD5: B28EE46B0CD62165D82AE41ED852D3BF